Mirel Rădoi: Coaching career

 Rădoi, head coach of Universitatea Craiova, during the UEFA Conference League play-off match against İstanbul Başakşehir in August 2025.

 He began his managerial career in 2015 with former club Steaua București, where he served as head coach for six months.

 In 2018, he was appointed as the head coach of the Romania U21 national team.
 Under his guidance, the team achieved significant success, notably reaching the semi-finals of the 2019 UEFA European Under-21 Championship, making Romania's best performance in the tournament's history.

 Rădoi became the head coach of the Romania national team after the resignation of Cosmin Contra in November 2019.

 On 22 January 2023, Rădoi was appointed as manager of Saudi Pro League club Al-Tai.
 He was sacked by the club on 18 May 2023.
 He coached Emirati club Al Jazira for three months in 2024.

 Rădoi was re-appointed as head coach of Universitatea Craiova on 28 January 2025, marking his second tenure at the club.
 His return came after a brief managerial hiatus and he took over the club during the latter half of the 2024–25 season.
 His first match back resulted in a 4–1 home victory against Politehnica Iași in Liga I.

-In European competition, Craiova entered the 2025–26 UEFA Conference League qualifying rounds, defeating FK Sarajevo 4–0 in the second qualifying round, Spartak Trnava 3–0 in the third qualifying round, and İstanbul Başakşehir 2–1 away and 3–1 at home in the play-off round, advancing to the group stage with a 5–2 aggregate score.
+In European competition, Craiova entered the 2025–26 UEFA Conference League qualifying rounds, defeating FK Sarajevo 4–0 in the second qualifying round, Spartak Trnava 3–0 in the third qualifying round, and İstanbul Başakşehir 2–1 away and 3–1 at home in the play-off round, advancing to the league phase with a 5–2 aggregate score.

 On 10 November 2025, Rădoi left his position as head coach of Universitatea Craiova by mutual agreement with club owner Mihai Rotaru, following a 1–2 home defeat to UTA Arad in the league.
 During his time in charge, the club experienced a period of mixed results in domestic competition.

+On 10 March 2026, Rădoi returned to lead FCSB until the end of the 2025–26 Liga I season.